New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 - Fix so Latin injections are always marked.

+### 0.5.0

+- Allow numbers to be included in principal phrase.

 ## Extension Development

 Development of the extension can be done as follows: